What is the new coronavirus?

 There are no specific treatments or vaccines for corona viruses.
 Most people will recover on their own and are advised to drink lots of water or fluids, get rest and sleep, and try a humidifier or a hot shower to help with a sore throat or cough.
-People who are very sick with symptoms (such as difficulty breathing) or at risk of complications, should go to the emergency department or nursing station to be assessed.
+People who are very sick with symptoms (such as difficulty breathing) or at risk of complications, should go to the nearest COVID-19 assessment centre to be assessed.

 What are the symptoms?

 Symptoms of novel Coronavirus are similar to influenza (Flu) and include: fever, cough and/or difficulty breathing.
 In severe cases, the infection can lead to hospitalization or death.

 Human coronaviruses cause infections of the nose, throat and lungs.
 They are most commonly spread from an infected person through:

 - respiratory droplets generated when you cough or sneeze close, prolonged personal contact, such as touching or shaking hands

 - touching something with the virus on it, then touching your mouth, nose or eyes before washing your hands

 Current evidence suggests person-to-person spread is efficient when there is close contact.